Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

 Spelling errors will cause the shortcode to not work.
 If the shortcode does not exist it will not do anything either.

 To get the shortcode of any plugin simply go locate the plugin in your menu and go to its setting to find it out.
 You can also read the plugin’s documentation to find out more about it in case you didn’t see it in the settings.
+Also, know that it's not all plugin that needs to be embedded in a webpage. so some plugins may not have the source code we just talked about

 In this section, we will study General Settings in WordPress.
 WordPress general setting is used to set the basic configurations for your site.